TorbenRahbekKoch/mr-legacy/public/data/blogs/code-that-fits-in-your-head/entry.md

-*Chapter 6 - Triangulation* starts out with some insights on legacy code and the implications of it being hard to navigate in end therefore also hard to change.
+*Chapter 6 - Triangulation* starts out with some insights on legacy code and the implications of it being hard to navigate in and therefore also hard to change.

 He leaves it to [Michael Feathers](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) to help us getting out of that mess and instead concentrates on helping